slacgismo/gismo-cloud-deploy/README.md

 :warning: Confirmed with the cluster's creator that this IAM role has permission to access it.

-- Find out the existing EKS cluster name on AWS EKS tab.
+- Find out the existing EKS cluster name on AWS EKS page of your AWS account with specify region (eg. `us-east-2`).
+Under EKS pages, you will see the cluster name, such as `gcd`.
 Update existing EKS information to this new EC2 instance.
 Otherwise, this new EC2 instance cannot access the existing eks cluster.

 ~~~
 aws eks update-kubeconfig --region <your-region-code> --name <your-cluster-name>